radiantearth/community-sprints/workstreams/core-api-mechanics.md

 * Kasey Kirkham, Planet
 * Matt Hancher, Google / Earth Engine
 * Alex Kaminsky, Azavea / RasterFoundry
+* Jason Gilman, Element84
+* Chris Schiavone, DigitalGlobe
+* Ryan Osial, Pixia

+(Yes, this group is a bit large, if it feels to large it should break out, perhaps one on core granular components, one on overall api for imagery)

 ### Notes
 (link to etherpad)